grafana/grafana/docs/sources/explore/_index.md

 To access Explore:

-1. Click on the Explore icon on the menu bar.
+1. Click on **Explore** in the left side menu.

-   An empty Explore tab opens.
+   An empty Explore page opens.

-   Alternately to start with an existing query in a panel, choose the Explore option from the Panel menu.
-This opens an Explore tab with the query from the panel and allows you to tweak or iterate in the query outside of your dashboard.
+   Alternately to start with an existing query in a dashboard panel, choose the Explore option from the Panel menu in the upper right.
+This opens an Explore page with the query from the panel and allows you to tweak or iterate the query outside of your dashboard.

    {{< figure src="/media/docs/grafana/panels-visualizations/screenshot-panel-menu-10.1.png" class="docs-image--no-shadow" max-width= "650px" caption="Screenshot of the panel menu including the Explore option" >}}

-1. Choose your data source from the drop-down in the top left.
+1. Select a data source from the drop-down in the upper left.

-   You can also click **Open advanced data source picker** to see more options, including adding a data source (Admins only).

-1. Write the query using a query editor provided by the selected data source.
-Please check [data sources documentation]({{< relref "../datasources" >}}) to see how to use various query editors.
-1. For general documentation on querying data sources in Grafana, see [Query and transform data]({{< relref "../panels-visualizations/query-transform-data" >}}).
+1. Using the query editor provided for the specific data source, begin writing your query.
+Each query editor differs based on each data source's unique elements.
+Some query editors provide a **Kick start your query** option, which gives you a list of basic pre-written queries.
+Refer to [Use query editors](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/datasources/#use-query-editors) to see how to use various query editors.
+For general information on querying data sources in Grafana, refer to [Query and transform data](/docs/grafana/<GRAFANA_VERSION>/panels-visualizations/query-transform-data/).
-1. Run the query using the button in the top right corner.
+1. Click **Run query** in the upper right to run your query.

 ## Split and compare